 Ochazuke in the Home

 In the home, ochazuke is known as comfort food.
-It is typically enjoyed as a filler snack, any time of the day, but it is especially loved as a midnight snack, or as a hangover remedy.
+It is typically enjoyed as a filler snack, any time of the day, but it is especially loved as a midnight snack.
 It is traditionally enjoyed as a dish at the end of a Japanese meal, either to finish up a few last bites of rice or when your stomach feels like it needs just a bit more to feel full, this mild-flavored dish is perfect for ending a Japanese meal.
 Don’t be deceived, however, because ochazuke can also be eaten as a meal in itself for breakfast, lunch, or dinner.

 Home-cooked ochazuke is typically made from leftover rice (either short-grain white rice or brown rice), leftover ingredients such as cooked fish, pickles, and a variety of salted dishes known in Japanese as tsukudani, and tea (typically green tea or other mild, non-black tea).
 Prepackaged individual servings of dried ochazuke seasonings are widely sold in both Japanese and Asian grocery stores and are quite popular.
 These seasoning packets are merely added to cooked rice and either hot water or tea is poured over it to make instant ochazuke.